unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 Seeing it from the "graceful reloading" point of view, preforking extremely speeds up things: your app is loaded only one time, and spawning additional workers will be really fast.
-Avoiding disk access for each worker of your stack will increase startup times, expecially for frameworks or languages doing a lot of disk access to find modules.
+Avoiding disk access for each worker of your stack will decrease startup times, expecially for frameworks or languages doing a lot of disk access to find modules.

 Unfortunately, the preforking approach forces you to reload the whole stack